 - A basic daily fee of $50.66 ($709.24 per fortnight) covers your day-to-day living costs.
 Everyone can be asked to pay this fee

-- The daily means-tested care fee of $56.59 may be payable if your income and assets are over a certain amount.
+- The daily fee will be between 0 - $252.20 per day if your income and assets are over a certain amount.
 There is an annual payment cap of $27,232 and a lifetime cap of $65,357, after which no further payments are required

 - Some people will have their accommodation costs paid in full or in part by the Government, while others will need to pay the agreed price to the aged care home.
 This can be a refundable deposit, an equivalent rental-style daily payment, or a combination of the two.
 This will vary depending on the care home chosen

 - Extras such as a higher standard of accommodation, better food, and recreation activities incur an additional cost.

 The most important aspect is that the care facility meets the physical and emotional needs of the resident, whilst providing the comfort and support needed in their later years.

 Also worth considering is how care is funded and what other implications there might be.
 These factors may include:

 - The resident’s overall health and likelihood of a longer or shorter stay in care